 Just before you delve in, I have a more detailed version of this post here.
 For the sake of brevity, I have only included the most important parts here.

 How to Disconnect from Work when Working Remotely

 Set physical boundaries

-There’s no second opinion to having a dedicated space at home where you work from.
+There's no second opinion to having a dedicated space at home where you work from.
 In addition, it helps to clear your desk before you start working and after you finish.
-This gets you in the right mental space to plug in and unplug from work.
+This gets you in the right mental space to plug into work and unplug when done.

 Scott pointed out a nice hack if it’s tough for you to have a dedicated space/ room for work.
 You can instead have a ‘work basket’ where you put everything related to work e.g. laptop, work diary etc.